adityaver2701/Natural-Language-Processing/README.md

 **Dependency Parser (dependency-parser)**: Dependency Parser represents the Grammatical Structure of the Sentence.

+**Sarcasm Detection**: Analyses the sarcasm of the text and returns if it falls under sarcastic or non sarcastic.

+**Cyber Bullying Detection**: Analyses the text and returns if it falls under racism or sexism.

+**Tags Recommender** : It provides programming related tags for a piece of text.

 ## Try out DLTK NLP [Demo](https://dltk.ai/nlp/).

 ## Motivation